 Interfering with measuring devices

-A driver using a device interfering with the instruments used to measure the driving speed of the motor vehicle pays a fine amounting to BGN 50.
+A driver who uses a device to interfere with the instruments used to measure the motor vehicle’s driving speed pays a fine of BGN 50.

 Paying Fines and Tickets

-All fines can be paid in cash, via bank transfer, EasyPay outlets, or online at Epay.bg. (you will need to retain and bring the ticket with you).
+All fines can be paid in cash, via bank transfer, EasyPay outlets, or online at Epay.bg.
+You will need to retain the ticket and bring it with you.
 If you pay the penalty on the spot, the police officer will provide you with a payment receipt.
 By the book, fines above BGN 50 can be disputed.
 However, chances to dispute a penalty are comparatively low if you only visit the country briefly.

 Speed Limits in Km/h and Speeding Fines in Bulgaria